 We continue to focus on overcoming the impact caused by Covid-19.
-As a school, we are aware of the disproportionately high impact of Covid-19 on our disadvantaged pupils.
+As a school, we are aware of the disproportionately high impact of Covid-19 on our disadvantaged pupils as well as the lower juniors.
 We have carefully chosen interventions for those children who have returned to school in need of social and emotional support as well as deploying staff to deliver high quality teaching of phonics and reading.
 Our strategy is also integral to wider school plans for education recovery, notably in its targeted support through the high quality teachers for pupils whose education has been worst affected, including non-disadvantaged pupils.
 In 2021-2022, years 1- 6 participated in tutoring; 55% of those children were pupil premium recipients.
+In 2022-2023, Reception to Y6 participated in tutoring; 63% of those children were pupil premium recipients.
+100% of the pupil premium children received additional support in small groups, extracurricular activities as well as funding for school trips.